openhealthcare/opal/doc/docs/reference/mixins.md

 ## Opal mixins

-### SerialisableFields
+### Serialisable
-Provides the fields that are on the model for example if we have an allergy model with a field drug it might serialise like below

-    Allergy._get_fieldnames_to_serialize() -> ["id", "drug"]
+Provides the information the display name, icon, api name of the model, along with the fields that should be serialised with the model and their titles (verbose_names) and data types (e.g. date, string).

 #### build_schema_for_field_name